Charlie9009/CI_PP4_BLOG/README.md

 ### Target audience

-* .
+* This site is targeted towards people who would like to share news.

 ### User stories

-1. As a user I want an original story.
+#### Site Visitor

-2. As a user I want to be challenged when playing the game.
+1. As a Site Visitor I can read news so I can keep up to speed with the world.

-3. As a user I want to be able to write my name in to the story.

-4. As a user I want to be able to choose multiple paths.

-5. As a user I want to be able to chose multiple classes.
+2. As a Site Visitor I can see a list of news posts so that I can choose which ones to read.

+3. As a Site Visitor I can create an account so that I can interact with the content, add my own content and search for content.

+4. As a Site Visitor I can view questions other people have had about the site.

+5. As a Site Visitor I can view questions so that I can see what other people have had to say about the site.

+#### Site User

-6. As a user I want to be able to see my stats.
+6. As a Site User I can create, read, update and delete posts so that I can manage my content.

+7. As A Site User I can search for posts so I can find the relevant one for me.

+8. As a Site User I can click on a post and see comments and the post so I can get a better view of the posts.

+9. As a Site User I can read comments so that I can get a nuanced view of the news.

+10. As a Site User I can comment on a post so that I can ask question and be a part of the conversation.

 #### Site owner goals

-7. As a site owner I want the user to be challenged.

-8. As a site owner I want the user to experience an original story.

-9. As a site owner I want the user to have multiple path options.

-10. As a site owner I want to be able to see how many has finished the story in either path.

-11. As a site owner I want to have a loot system for the user.
+11. As a Site Admin I can create, read, update and delete posts so that I can manage my content.

+12. As a Site Admin I can draft news posts so that I dont have to finish writing the news posts right way.

+13. As a Site Admin I can search for posts so that I can find posts I am interested in.

+14. As a Site Admin I can answer questions so that users feel included in the site.

 ### Technical design